Menu

 Can Creditors Collect After Chapter 7 is Filed?

-Once a petitioner files for bankruptcy under Chapter 7, bankruptcy law dictates that creditors can’t pursue debt collection efforts after the filing (typically 3 – 4 months until the discharge order).
+Once a petitioner has filed bankruptcy for bankruptcy under Chapter 7, bankruptcy law dictates that creditors can’t pursue debt collection efforts after the filing (typically 3 – 4 months until the discharge order).

 When Can a Creditor Pursue Debt Collection Activity After Bankruptcy is Filed?